Aatmaj-Zephyr/Learning-Python/Intermediate/Day 43/README.md

 ```
 If gorilla is passed first, then the `cry()` method and constructor of gorilla class will run.
 And if chimpanzee is passed first, then the cry and constructor of chimpanzee class will be run.

+#### Abstract classes
+In the above example, ape was the class which needn't be instantiated, and could have been made an abstract class.
+But Python doesn't support abstract classes in an built way.
+However, modules can be used to implement abstractions.

 ### abc module
 The abc (Abstract Base Classes) is a inbuilt Python module which enables the usage of abstract classes and inheritance in Python.